-There are at least four views that Deborah could have heard about marrying after a divorce.
-Remarriage is...
+There are at least four views about remarriage after a divorce.

 - …not permitted - it is the same as adultery